ggonnella/fastsubtrees/docs/paper.md

 | 1236 | 123300 | 0.63 | 0.64 | 154.0 | 2830 | 11178 |
 | 1224 | 228153 | 0.75 | 0.75 | 154.2 | 5099 | 16072 |
 | 2 | 535272 | 1.08 | 1.08 | 155.2 | 10043 | 27515 |

+# Parallelizing the tree construction algorithm

+As seen in the previous section, the tree construction operation is slower than the subtree queries, thus it is interesting to analyze this operation in detail.

+The tree representation for fast subtree queries requires the following arrays:
+- _T_, node IDs in depth-first traversal order
+- _P_, parent of each node, in order of ID
+- _S_, subtree size of each node, in order of ID
+- _C_, coordinate in _T_ of each node, in order of ID

+The construction algorithm consists in the following 3 operations:
+1. _P_ construction: initialization with _undef_ values;
+   iteration over the input data, 2-tuples _(node, parent)_
+   storing _parent_ at position _node_ in _P_.
+2. _S_ construction: for each node, climb to the root, using the values in _P_ and increment the subtree size of each ancestor.
+3. _C_ and _T_ construction: first add the tree root data; then for each node, climb the tree adding the node and the ancestors to a stack until a node which was already added to the tree is found; the first free position after this node is stored in _C_, it is used to store the data for the node in _T_ and updated; this is repeated until the stack is empty.

+Given _n_ nodes with a maximum ID _m_ (not much larger than _n_), and a tree height _h_ (in worst case _h = m_, in average it is much smaller), the construction operations require the following time.
+Operation 1 requires iterating over all _O(n)_ input tuples and initializing _P_ requires _O(m)_.
+Thus the total time is _O(m)_.
+Operation 2 requires climbing the tree from each node, this _O(h)_ time for each node, in total _O(n*h)_.
+Operation 3 requires climbing the treee again, but this is stopped whenever nodes are found which were already added; thus the total time is in this case _O(n)_.

+Since the first and third operations are performed in linear time, they are faster than the second.
+Benchmarks showed that this is indeed the bottleneck of the construction.
+Thus an attempt was made to speed up this operation, by parallelizing it.

+In the parallel version, the node IDs are divided into _x_ slices, each assigned to a different sub-process (not thread, because of the Python Global Interpreter Lock).
+Each sub-process then counts the subtree sizes in the slice only.
+The counts can be stored in a shared subtree sizes table, however this requires a semaphore and was very slow in practice.
+Thus, in the implemented version, each sub-process stores subtree sizes in a local table and the results for each sub-process are summed up after completion, to obtain the _S_ table.

+The parallel version is activated in ``fastsubtrees tree`` using the ``--processes x`` option, where _x_ is the number of processes to use.
+In the API, this parameter can be passed as the ``n_processes`` argument to the ``Tree.construct`` and related methods.
+However, benchmarks did not show a significant performance improvement for the construction of the NCBI taxonomy tree, likely because of the overhead of subprocess starting, data initialization and results consolidation.

 # Example application: Genomes Attributes Viewer